District Government of Umerkot: Gender development

 (j) Any other activity / project / facility suggested / recommended by majority of Women Councilors within the function assigned to District Governments.

 Taluka and Union Administration

 In addition to the District Government, the Taluka and Union Administration have also been set up for solving the problem of masses at the door step level.

 Musalihat Anjuman

 Musalihat Anjuman are also constituted in each union council consisting of panel of three Musaleheen where the matters are referred even by any competent court having jurisdiction for amicable settlement.

-Further information

-If you want to know more about District Government Umerkot, please visit official website of District Government Umerkot.